-MS and MCS Graduate Supervisory Committee
+MS Graduate Supervisory Committee

 Each graduate student has an advisor.
 New students are assigned a temporary advisor by the Department (contact Kaitlyn Fjeldsted to ask about yours).
 After completing one semester, and having attended the seminar (CS 6900), you should be able to decide what kind of research area you want to work in, and who would be the best professor to supervise that research.
 You should approach that professor with an idea of the research area, and possibly the topic, that you would like to work on.
 If the professor agrees to accept you, then the professor becomes your permanent advisor (also called your committee chair).